Brake Light Switch | Symptoms | Diagnostics

 - Cruise control doesn’t work.

-- ABS or Traction Control light comes on when driving
+- The ABS or Traction Control light comes on when driving

 How to check if the brake light switch is bad?

-By pressing the brake pedal and checking the brake lights, you can not determine if the brake light switch is defective in modern vehicles.
+By only pressing the brake pedal and checking the brake lights, you won’t be able to determine if the brake light switch is defective in modern vehicles.
 This test can be misleading.
-The brake light switch has several contacts, as shown in the picture below.
-The brake lights may work properly, but the brake light switch may still be defective and need replacement.
+The brake light switch has several contacts, as shown in the picture above.
+The brake lights may still work properly, but the brake light switch may still be defective, requiring replacement.

 Use a multimeter and set it to ohms.
-Probe one of the pins with the multimeter’s negative side and the positive side touching each of the pins on the brake light switch.
-There should be a continuity reading of zero on at least one of the pins.
-If there is no reading, the brake light switch is open; therefore, it is faulty.
+Probe one of the pins with the multimeter’s negative and positive sides touching each pin on the brake light switch.
+At least one of the pins should have a continuity reading of zero.
+If there is no reading, the brake light switch is open and is faulty.

-Suppose the brake lights work properly; test for brake light switch power.
-Locate the wire connector that plugs on the brake light switch.
-Use a voltmeter and probe the power source area.
-The brake pedal stopper can also contribute to a brake light staying on.
-There is a brake light stopper with which the brake light switch comes in contact when the pedal is not pressed.
+If the brake lights are working properly, test the brake light switch power.
+Find the wire connector that connects to the brake light switch.
+Use a voltmeter and probe the area of the power source.
+The brake pedal stopper can also contribute to the brake lights staying on.
+There is a brake light stopper that prevents the switch from turning the brake light on when the pedal is not pressed.

-Over time, this stopper wears out or can also come out of place.
-When this happens, the brake light will stay illuminated at all times.
+Over time, this stopper can wear out or become loose.
+When this happens, the brake light will be on at all times.
 This problem can often be fixed by adjusting the position of the brake light switch.
-Most brake light switches will allow you to adjust them slightly to accommodate normal wear.
+Most brake light switches allow for slight adjustments to accommodate normal wear.

-How to replace a brake light switch yourself?
+How do you replace a brake light switch yourself?

-Replacing a brake light switch is an easy job for most handy and intermediate people for people who do not have any experience.
-The brake light switch is mounted above the brake pedal’s top part, close to the pivot area.
+Replacing a brake light switch is an easy job that can be done by almost anyone, whether you have experience fixing cars or not.
+The brake light switch is mounted above the brake pedal, close to the pivot area.
 Battery power is fed to the brake light switch from the ignition switch or the Engine Control Unit (ECU).
-When the brake pedal is pressed, it closes the switch, and the current flows through the wiring to the brake lights.
+When the brake pedal is pressed, it closes the switch, allowing electricity to flow through the wiring to the brake lights.

 This turns on the rear brake lights.
 The brake light switch can also be located on the master cylinder.
 Hydraulic pressure from the master cylinder brake light switch system can close the switch to turn on the brake lights.
-For example, on a Honda brake light switch, the brake light switch is held in place by a nut.
+For example, a Honda brake light switch is held in place by a nut.
 First, start by disconnecting the connector.

 Next, remove the nut and turn the brake light switch counterclockwise.
-And turn the brake light switch counterclockwise.
 This should remove the brake light switch.
 On GMC vehicles, the brake light switch is normally held in by a “c” clip.
-Disconnect the battery for safety reasons; disconnect the brake light switch connector and remove the “c” clip.
-Be careful not be break the “c” clip.
+Disconnect the battery for safety, disconnect the brake light switch connector, and remove the “c” clip.
+Be careful not to break the “c” clip.

-If you replaced the brake light switch and are still experiencing problems, here is what you should check.
+If you replaced the brake light switch and are still experiencing problems, here is what you should do next:

-- Adjust Brake Light Switch (if there is room.)
+- Adjust the Brake Light Switch (if there is room.)

 - Brake Light Fuse